 Photo courtesy National Archives of Poland

-It was Maribel who convinced him he had the chops to make a living in skating.
+It was Maribel who convinced Guy he had the chops to make a living in skating.
 She encouraged him to join her Gay Blades tour.
 Skating his "Hey!
 Hey!
-Farmer Grey" program to thunderous applause nightly, he often upstaged yet another Olympic Gold Medallist, Vinson's co-star Karl Schäfer on the tour.
+Farmer Grey" program to thunderous applause nightly, he often upstaged yet another Olympic Gold Medallist, Maribel's co-star Karl Schäfer, on the tour.
 He headlined at the Minto Follies and at the Montreal Skating Club's carnival.
 Melville Rogers said that "Mr. Owen was one of the most sought after skaters for exhibitions."
 Maribel was right.
 Guy had the goods to make it in skating.
 He was also, in her mind, husband material.

 Maribel and Guy planned their engagement.
 In March of 1938, Guy got his affairs in order to leave Canada and take up permanent residency in the States.
 After spending the summer apart, the couple officially announced their engagement in late August of that year and married shortly thereafter in a private ceremony at the Winchester home of her parents.
 Maribel and Guy first settled in Minnesota where they coached at St. Paul Figure Skating Club for two years.
 In 1940, they moved out west to teach at new East Bay Iceland rink in Berkeley, home of the St. Moritz Ice Skating Club, summering out east.
 While at Iceland, they attracted many skaters to Bay area.
 At one point, the rink got so crowded many skaters had to double upon on patch.
 Together, they produced weekly pops concerts at in which both students and coaches performed.
 In 1940, the couple's first daughter, Maribel Yerxa Owen, was born.